pumpupapp/pumpupapp.github.io/_drafts/how-pumpup-reduced-android-build-times-to-10-seconds-from-3-minutes.md

 <img center src='/media/deps.png' />

 Well the ones like `compile 'com.android.support:support-v4:22.0.0'` end up creating External Libraries.
 It downloads them from Maven and then stores them (in an exploded state).

-We don't want them exploded.
-We want the .jar (or .aar) files.
-We want the raw goods!
+### The Quick Way

+You can build the the library projects using the exploded aar folder and treat it just like an external library.
+However I will go over the long way below.

+### The Long Way

 This is where we need to do some digging.